AdvancedServicesEngineeringTUWien2016/AirQualityMonitoring/README.md

 * https://websms.at/produkte/online-sms account webtoken for sms notification (row 28).
 Use simulation (row 27)
 * London Air API simulation (row 13).
 If true: Specify location of air.json and health.json (row 14)

-# Frontend
+# Build

+* Build with maven
-* Build with maven.
-Deploy on Tomcat 8 or start using spring-boot:start
+* Deploy on Tomcat 8 (see Dockerfile) or start using spring-boot:start
 * URL: http://localhost:8080/airQualityMonitoring/index.html